 You have rights and options.
 Below is some basic information on reporting.
 OVA believes that the decision to report should be the choice of the victim/survivor and OVA will support victims/survivors in whatever decision they decide is best for them.

 It is common to have questions about reporting processes.
 OVA can discuss reporting options and what to expect in a process to assist the victim/survivor in making an informed decision that they decide is best for them.
-In addition to offering counseling, if the victim/survivor decides to participate in a reporting process OVA can be an advocate throughout the process.
+In addition to offering trauma-focused counseling, if the victim/survivor decides to participate in a reporting process OVA can be an advocate throughout the process.
 OVA is NOT the office that investigates or adjudicates cases.
-OVA staff are advocate counselors who are informed about the different reproting optoins and are a resource to help survivors explore their options.
+OVA has advocate counselors who are informed about the different reproting optoins and are a resource to help survivors explore their rights and options.

 Office of Institutional Equity and Compliance (OIEC): Incidents of protected class harassment and discrimination (experiences of bias), sexual misconduct (sexual harassment, sexual assault, sexual exploitation, intimate partner abuse, stalking), and related retaliation can be reported to the OIEC.
 OIEC can address concerns of this nature when the person who perpetrated the behavior is affiliated with CU Boulder (student, faculty, or staff).
-OIEC can address concerns through a formal investigation OR a policy compliance meeting (which does not include an investigation but focuses on education and intervention to stop the behavior).
-In cases of a finding of a policy violation OIEC will put sanctions in place through the university.
-OIEC’s process is separate from the criminal justice system and is administrative through the university.
+OIEC can address concerns through a formal investigation OR a policy compliance meeting (which does not include an investigation, instead focuses on education and intervention to stop the behavior).
+In cases that go through the formal investigation and there is a finding of a policy violation OIEC will put sanctions in place through the university.
+OIEC’s process is separate from the criminal justice system and is an administrative process through the university.
 In some cases OIEC may need to make a limited report to the police if there are certain safety concerns.
 In addition to conducting investigations, OIEC can also provide safety and supportive measures including no contact orders, academic remedial measures, and more.
 Click here to learn more about OIEC's process and procedures.

 To file a report you can contact OIEC directly at 303-492-2127, complete an online report with OIEC, or work with the Office of Victim Assistance to provide advocacy in the reporting process.
 If you are unsure about reporting, please contact OVA and we can talk through the OIEC process with you confidentially to assist you in your decision making process.